-Cane Bay Cares Delivers 36 Generators And 18,000 Bottles Of Water To Hurricane-Ravaged St. Croix
+Cane Bay Cares Gives 36 Generators, 18,000 Bottles Of Water To Maria-Struck St. Croix

-CHRISTIANSTED — The first phase of Operation Cane Bay Cares St. Croix Hurricane Relief Drive has kicked off successfully with 36 community groups receiving a generator and thousands of residents receiving water bottles between Oct.
-11 and Oct.
-22th, announced Cane Bay Partners VI, LLLP Co-Founders David Johnson and Kirk Chewning.
+CHRISTIANSTED — The first phase of Operation Cane Bay Cares St. Croix Hurricane Relief Drive has kicked off successfully with 36 community groups receiving a generator and thousands of residents receiving water bottles between October 11 to 22, announced Cane Bay Partners VI, LLLP Co-Founders David Johnson and Kirk Chewning.

 More than 90 percent of the island is still without power and there is no convenient access to clean drinking water more than a month after two Category 5 hurricanes – Irma and Maria – hit St. Croix.